 It was a fairytale ending … until Henry had her executed on trumped up charges of adultery so he could marry Jane Seymour.

 Diana sees Boleyn’s life as her own inescapable fate: a loveless marriage, infidelity and death.
-On-screen such fears present as manic delusion – and yet this was her fate.
+On screen, such fears present as manic delusion – and yet this really was her fate.
 The film plays a knowing game with hindsight (and the resulting conspiracy theories) by having Diana innocently ask whether the royal family will have her killed for being late to tea.

 The Boleyn connection is also there in Diana’s Christmas gift from Prince Charles, a string of pearls that he also gives his mistress.
-Similarly, Boleyn’s ghost claims she wears a pendant that Henry’s mistress also wears.
+Similarly, Boleyn’s ghost claims she wears a pendant Henry also gifted his mistress.

 In real life, Diana would say infidelity cast a shadow over her marriage and coincided with the beginning of her eating disorder.

 The film returns to this with striking visuals when Diana imagines snapping the necklace during dinner and eating the pearls.
-It illustrates the pain of infidelity, but also the complex patterns of her bulimia (eating the pearls gives her the need and means of regurgitating her meal).
+It illustrates the pain of infidelity, but also the complex patterns of her bulimia (the illusion gives her the need and means of regurgitating her meal).

 This makes Spencer a difficult film to watch, not for its subject matter but for its raw portrayal of mental illness.
 The film almost certainly exaggerates some of these behaviours.
 And yet the effect is to signal how much more effort must have been spent – by family, friends, press and public – to avoid seeing or speaking about them.

 When Diana wonders how the public will remember her, she fearfully asks if it might be as “Diana the insane”.